aretekzs/aretekzs.github.io/content/posts/first-attemps-at-breaking-ai-models.md

 This vulnerability was discovered in collaboration with [nu11pointer](https://www.nu11pointer.com/).

-While interacting with the model, we observed that its responses were coming from the server in Markdown.
+While interacting with this model, a chatbot, we observed that its responses were coming from the server in Markdown.
 We tested for HTML injection and the payload `aretekzs <h1> poc` was successfully rendered.

 <center><img src="/images/htmli.png" alt="HTML injection" title="HTML injection" style="max-width: 100%; height: auto;"></center>